Home Trending Business Tips Bankruptcy Code in India

 Bankruptcy Code in India

 The Joint Committee was tasked with reviewing the Insolvency and Bankruptcy Code, 2015, which was presented to the Lok Sabha on December 21.
 The Committee had given its recommendations and a revised Bill in response to such a referral.
 The Insolvency and Bankruptcy Code, 2016, was approved by the two Houses of Parliament in May 2016.
-This economic reform’s main goal is to put more emphasis on creditor-driven insolvency settlement.
+This economic reform’s main goal is to emphasise creditor-driven insolvency settlement.

 Converting the current system’s “Debtor in Possession” to “Creditor in Control”

-The Insolvency and Bankruptcy Code, 2016 in India is a developed step toward resolving the legal situation with regard to financial failures and insolvency.
-The code has great value for all stakeholders, including different Government Regulators, because it offers an easy departure with a painless method in instances of insolvency of people as well as organisations.
+The Insolvency and Bankruptcy Code, 2016 in India, is a developed step toward resolving the legal situation of financial failures and insolvency.
+The code has great value for all stakeholders, including different Government Regulators, because it offers an easy departure with a painless method for the insolvency of people and organisations.
 The introduction of this Code eliminated conflicting clauses found in other legislation.

 • Sick Industrial Companies (Special Provisions) Act, 1985